-Her work is dedicated to transformational change in communities through collaboration, cooperation, and art.
+Valerie's work is dedicated to transformational change in communities through collaboration, cooperation, and art.

 During her 8 year tenure with Littleglobe (2006-2015)and now as Founding Director of Artful Life (2015-present), Valerie has been a Project Director and/or Collaborative Artist for a wide range of arts and social change projects: Stories of Route 66: The International District; TIASO Artist Co-Op; Women & Creativity; EKCO; Common Ground TOC, Littleglobe 3CE; Artist to Artist/Open Books; Lines & Circles; Lifesongs, Memorylines: Voces de Nuestras Jornadas, MICA Community Arts and Convening Project, Salve: Women on War & Warriorship, Santa Fe Bus Opera, and Sharing the Same Space.

-Valerie was born and raised in Santa Fe, New Mexico.
-She has lived in Albuquerque since 2005.
-In between she traveled widely (both nationally and internationally), lived and taught in Swaziland from 1993-1995, and resided in five U.S. states.
-Her work is guided by the tremendous wisdom and guidance of people and communities who she has known along the way.
+Valerie has a B.A. from Vassar College and an M.F.A. from the University of Arizona.
+Before entering the field of arts and community development in 2007, Valerie taught at the college/university level for 23 years, including four years at New Mexico Highlands University and six years at the College of Santa Fe.
+She has traveled widely (both nationally and internationally), lived and taught in Southern Africa from 1993-1995, and resided in five U.S. states.
+Her work is guided by the tremendous wisdom and guidance of people and communities that she has known and learned from along the way.

 Valerie's community arts projects in New Mexico include: